On the Relationship Between CoCoA and ADMM for Distributed Empirical Risk Minimization: Proofs for the Results in Section

-To complete the proof, we need to show that the dual variable \(\tilde{v}\) converges to the global dual variable \(v\).
-The details of this convergence will be addressed in the later section.
+where $z=(w,v)$.
+It then follows from Theorems~1 and~2 that $\tilde{v}^{(t)}$ converges to $v^*$ and $w^{(t)}$ converges to the optimal primal solution $w^*$.
+Hence, the proof is complete.
+Note that the proofs of Theorems 1 and 2, presented in Appendix C.2 and C.3, do not rely on this Proposition.
 By further linearizing the local data matrix \(X_{[k]}^{\top}X_{[k]}\) in the dual variable \(v\) update, we derive the corresponding update formula for the consensus ADMM incorporating linearization techniques.